 We have all seen emotion at work: occasionally someone cries or yells, and everyone shares an uncomfortable moment.
 Of course, we ourselves are rational, and know how to separate personal feelings from business.

 The reality is that emotions constantly guide our actions, whether we're buying an apple, or hiring an executive.
 These emotions can both help and hinder progress.
 Since they are always part of the equation, the best strategy isn't to pretend they don't exist, but to recognize and leverage them to help provide a better work environment.

 Every person is influenced by emotions

 A discussion on emotions in the workplace seems incomplete without considering gender stereotypes.
 As women have gained ground in the workforce, they tend to be admonished for any show of emotion and told to toughen up.
-Yet in an Adobe survey of 1,500 office workers, crying after a bad performance review was reported by one in five of the women - and even more, one in four, of the men.
+Yet in an Adobe survey of 1,500 office workers, crying after a bad performance review was reported by one in five of the women and one in four of the men.

 When men cry, though, it is more likely to be perceived as humanizing and externally caused.
 Since women are assumed to be too emotional from the outset, crying only proves they cannot control themselves and manage their work.